 Here is a list of commonly used (and abused) catch phrases and terms that are tossed around whenever a prophet/prophetess wants to be noticed.
 The list is far from complete, but it should give you a pretty good idea as to what to look for.

 - Healing, Signs & Wonders

-In writing this latest installment, I don’t want to give the impression that I stand against, or do not believe in experiencing the phenomena I have listed above.
-I certainly believe in the possibility of most of them happening … although there are a few that I’m not 100% on.
+In writing this chapter, I don’t want to give the impression that I stand against or don’t believe in the phenomena I have listed above.
+I certainly believe most of them are in the realm of possibility, although there are a few that I am not 100% certain about.

 What is the Father saying to us?

-People who listen to these cookie-cutter false prophets and adhere to their false prophecies are kept in a constant state of flux.
-They are always going from one thing to another.
+There is a reason that the enemy distracts from God’s Word using recycled “prophetic words” and man-made prophetic slogans.
+It is to keep the sheeple in a constant state of flux.
+Those who listen to cookie-cutter false prophets and adhere to their false prophecies are always going from one thing to another.
 There is no stability.

 But I fear, lest by any means, as the serpent beguiled Eve through his subtlety, so your minds should be corrupted from the simplicity that is in Christ.

-When Jesus came to this earth, He saw a people who were not living lives of simple obedience to God, but were victims of the false teaching of their time.
-The prophecy of Jeremiah regarding Israel had come true.
+When Jesus came to this earth, He saw a people who were not living lives of simple obedience to God, but were victims of the false teachings of their time.
+The prophecy of Jeremiah regarding Israel had come to pass.

 My people have been lost sheep.
 Their shepherds have led them astray and turned them loose in the mountains.
 They have lost their way and can’t remember how to get back to the sheepfold.

 As He watched them, His heart broke for them.
 They had no guidance and no stability.
 Their shepherds were preaching their own doctrines as if they were from God, and the sheeple listened.